TL;DR: Every Rodz webhook payload includes an

 Before implementing signature verification, make sure you have:

 - A working Rodz webhook endpoint that receives and processes payloads.
-Follow the webhook setup guide if you have not done this yet.
+Follow the webhook setup guide if you haven’t done this yet.

 - Your webhook signing secret.
 This is generated when you register your webhook URL via the Rodz API or dashboard.
 Store it in an environment variable, never in source code.